noobling/prof-comp/issues_and_resolutions.md

 ## Proposed Solutions
 * Use Github issue tracker Fixes #1
-* Note down the due date on appropriate issues Fixes #2
+* Note down the due date on appropriate issues Fixes #2 and #4
 * Every Saturday at 11pm time sheet, booked hours and minutes are completed (Allows time for amendments) Fixes #4
 * Project Manager ensures everyone has fair amount of work Fixes #5
 * Important events should be clearly communicated to everyone e.g. Weekly submissions Fixes #3